binocarlos/fleetstreet/README.md

 Publish/remove docker container configs to etcd/consul as they are started and stopped

+Useful so other containers on the network can listen in realtime (via etcd/consul) for instructions embedded in a containers environment

 Totally stolen from the [registrator](https://github.com/progrium/registrator.git) codebase and modified to publish container details not port mappings.

 ## install